 A citizen’s arrest is lawful if the private citizen can prove that the perpetrator either committed a crime or was about to commit a crime.
 If a merchant suspects someone of shoplifting, for example, they have the right to restrain the perpetrator until the police arrive.

 In this example, the merchant may be guilty of wrongful imprisonment if they were unreasonable in detaining the suspected shoplifter.
-This would mean arresting someone who never gave the merchant a credible reason to believe they stole anything nor were about to steal something.
+This would mean arresting someone who never gave the merchant a credible reason to believe they stole anything, nor were they about to steal something.

 As the victim of wrongful imprisonment in California, you may generally: